 Term life insurance offers low cost protection with guaranteed level premiums for a fixed duration, typically 10, 15, 20, or 30 years.
 Whole life insurance offers lifetime guaranteed coverage with the additional benefit of accumulating cash values.

-It's the great debate among life insurance professionals, consumers, and financial planners...
+It’s a great debate among life insurance professionals, consumers, and financial planners.

-When analyzing term vs whole life insurance, of course you’ll want to look at quotes (the cost) the best companies, learn how cash value works, and learn the pros and cons.
+When analyzing term vs whole life insurance, of course, you’ll want to look at several different factors:

 We’ll cover all that here, but let’s start with the most crucial questions.